open-edge-platform/app-orch-tenant-controller/README.md

 - in the Application Catalog, apps and packages are created for extensions:
   - download from the Release Service the manifest of LPKE deployment packages
   - load them into the Application Catalog one by one
-- in the Cluster Template Manager, cluster templates are created:
-  - download from the Release Service the manifest of LPKE cluster templates
-  - load them into the Cluster Template Manager one by one
 - in the Application Deployment Manager, deployments are created for extension packages:
   - download from the Release Service the manifest of LPKE deployments
   - for each deployment in the list, create a deployment in ADM